fradelg/phd-thesis/activities/2014/november.md

 --------

 -   Augmenting the framework to include scene updating and maintenance in separate threads.
-The same idea has been used previosly in the PTAM implementation
+The same idea has been used previously in the PTAM implementation
 -   Compiling and testing the Open Source alternative to PhotoScan, called [MicMac](http://logiciels.ign.fr/?-Micmac,3-), a project from